Kirk Newell

-James Kirk "Runt" Newell (November 4, 1890 – January 15, 1967) was an American football and baseball player for the Auburn Tigers of Auburn University.
+James Kirk "Runt" Newell (November 4, 1890 – January 15, 1967) was an American college football and college baseball player for the Auburn Tigers of Auburn University.
 He lettered four years in both, as well as once in each of basketball, track, and soccer.
 He was inducted into the Alabama Sports Hall of Fame in 1994.

-Early years
+Early life

-Kirk Newell was born on November 4, 1890 in Dadeville, Alabama to James Wesley Newell and Mary Ella Wise.
+Kirk Newell was born on November 4, 1890, in Dadeville, Alabama, to James Wesley Newell and Mary Ella Wise.